As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 These are the permissions in question: BLUETOOTH, Wi-Fi, NETWORK, MODIFY AUDIO, NFC, WORK BACKGROUND, IR, BIOMETRICS, VIBRATION, INN-APP PURCHASE, SEND SMS, RECORD AUDIO, PHONE CALL, PRECISE LOCATION, ALERT WINDOW, READ/WRITE SETTINGS.

-To illustrate, below is a comparison between the Settings app in Android (on the left) and Revo Permission Manager (on the right).
-Both list the dangerous CAMERA and STORAGE permissions, however, only Revo Permission Manager lists the additional WI-FI, NETWORK, VIBRATION, and OTHERS.
+To illustrate, below is a comparison between the Settings app in Android (on the left) and Revo Permission Analyzer (on the right).
+Both list the dangerous CAMERA and STORAGE permissions, however, only Revo Permission Analyzer lists the additional WI-FI, NETWORK, VIBRATION, and OTHERS.

 Another important thing to remember is that all additional permissions can only be viewed, they cannot be changed.
 Users agree to them automatically by simply installing apps.